CloudLabsAI-Azure/Microsoft-Fabric-Azure-OpenAI-and-Azure-Databricks-DREAM-Workshop/Exercise3.md

     ![task-new6.5.png](media/labMedia/task-new6.5.png)

+    >**Note** : If the above steps are not visible, you can skip them and proceed to the next step.

 You will now see how easy it is for the data analyst to create compelling Power BI reports and get deep insights with literally no hands-on coding!

 19. Click on the **Prompt Guide** button.